Haas Lilienthal Heritage Hikes

 - a tour of the Haas Lilienthal house.

 The best thing about the Heritage Hikes is that they are free for schools because they are funded by a city tax.
 Unfortunately that is not enough to get schools to learn local history through hands-on experience.
 They also neeed adult supervision and when both parents in a family work, this can be hard to find.
-In 2007-2008, three schools cancelled because the teachers couldn’t find adults to accompany the group.
+In 2007-2008, three schools cancelled because the

 I put together a Victorian outfit for the school tours (from Victorian wig to scalloped vintage 1880s dress and 1900s watch) and the children seem to get a kick out of it.
 Only the little ones are fooled by the wig, but most girls are impressed by the ample skirt and the leather boots.